Wattpad/data-coding-interview/README.md

 # Data Coding Interview

-This repo contains the assets for the Data team's coding interview question.
+This repo contains the assets for the Data team's coding interview questions.
 It is shared with candidates prior to their scheduled interview.

 **Candidates**